iost-official/iost-docs/docs/4-running-iost-node/Faucet.md

 - Open [Explore.io](http://explorer.iost.io/applyIOST)
 - Fill the form.
-- You will get a public key with private key, save it carefully.
+- You will get a IOST address with private key, save it carefully.

-参照部署与更新中
+You can use the IOST address as your account.